Pergidae: Economic importance

 Some pergids can be economically important because of their defoliation.
 Species of Tequus feed on potatoes in Peru and Bolivia, Cerospastus volupis defoliates Nothofagus in Chile and Argentina, a large number of species defoliate (Perginae) or mine in the leaves (Phylacteophaginae) of various species of Eucalyptus in Australia.
 In particular, the leafminers of the genus Phylacteophaga have been of concern in New Zealand and New Caledonia since being introduced into those countries.
 Other species of Haplostegus, Enjijus, and Sutwanus feed on the foliage or are shoot borers of guava, Psidium spp., in Central and South America, and Acordulecera species defoliate oaks and hickories in the eastern North American deciduous forests.
-Some species are of concern to agriculture in Australia (Queensland), Brazil, and Uruguay, where larvae are known to be poisonous to livestock if ingested.
+Some species are of concern to agriculture in Australia (Queensland), Brazil, and Uruguay, where larvae are poisonous to livestock if ingested.
 Two species are of potential value as biological control agents of invasive weeds in the United States.
 Lophyrotoma zonalis from Australia has been considered for release against Melaleuca quinquenervia in Florida, and Heteroperreyia hubrichi against the Brazilian peppertree, Schinus terebinthifolius.

+Livestock, especially cattle and sheep, are known to consume pergids from their daytime resting places on the ground.
+The resulting poisoning has been known to cause heavy stock losses.
+Financial losses from pergid poisoning are substantial enough to warrant the elimination or reduction of pergid food trees in areas where such poisonings are common.